What happens to our property?

 How are debts divided?

 Debts are divided in the same manner as assets, however, it is important to remember that even if your spouse is ordered to make debt payments, if you name is still associated with the debt, your credit will be affected if your spouse later stops paying.
 It is best to refinance all debt in each party’s own name and close all joint accounts.
-Your property division lawyer at Ramos Law Firm will ensure this is done properly to avoid future problems.
+Your property division lawyer at Ramos Law Group, PLLC will ensure this is done properly to avoid future problems.

 How do I know what assets and liabilities we have during my divorce?

 Both spouses are required to exchange what are known as inventories and appraisements, which are lists of all known assets and debts.
-If you think you spouse may not be being honest with you, or you are unaware of your financial circumstances, the Ramos Law Firm recommends conducting discovery.
+If you think you spouse may not be being honest with you, or you are unaware of your financial circumstances, the Ramos Law Group, PLLC recommends conducting discovery.
 Discovery is a process in which your spouse is required to turn over all financial documents related to the divorce.